vikrambombhi/elevator-simulator/README.md

 Made the scheduler composed of multiple classes.
 Added timing, and statistics about timings of scheduler algorithm & message sending.
 Stats are printed after a termination message.

+#### 5.00

+Added a UI and some calculations.
+The results of our system test across 2 computers with significant message traffic are reflected in the following results:
+Arrival Sensor Interface: Period - 50, Response Time - 10.129ms
+Elevator Buttons Interface: Period - 100, Response Time - 10.143ms
+Floor Buttons Interface: Period - 200, Response Time - 10.379ms
+To make a fair RMS viability analysis we can generously inflate these average response times...
+Arrival Sensor Interface: Period - 50, Response Time - 20ms
+Elevator Buttons Interface: Period - 100, Response Time - 20ms
+Floor Buttons Interface: Period - 200, Response Time - 20ms
+Using the standard RMS viability inequality for 3 processes:
+(20/50) + (20/100) + (20/200) <= 0.78
+0.70 < 0.78 ... therefore our system is certainly schedulable by RMS to meet its deadlines consistently

 ## Diagrams